pocarisweat257/test_template/README.md

  1. Week 1: Study virtualization and analyze the technical requirements of the project.
  2. Week 2: Build a basic Linux image that runs on a hypervisor, rather than on the hardware itself and configure the system environment settings.
- 3. Week 3: Integrate your PDC-System into the MCS domain.
+ 3. Week 3: Integrate your Cluster application into the MCS and run the application using various Qt plugins (vnc, linuxfb, etc.).
- 4. Week 4: Integrate your Cluster application into the MCS and run the application using various Qt plugins (vnc, linuxfb, etc.).
+ 4. Week 4: Integrate your Head Unit into the another guest domain and segregate the PDC from the Head Unit to Dom 0.
  5. Week 5: Implement an inter-domain communication between Cluster and PDC-System, and output sensor data and control results to the cluster.
  6. Week 6-7: Analyze and optimize system performance from various perspectives, including responsiveness, stability, and safety.
  7. Week 8: Final preparation and submission.
 Participants should use this time to finalize their project reports, document their code, and prepare their submissions.
 The final project submissions are due at the end of week 12.